planet-a-ventures/dlt-source-notion/README.md

   Once you make changes to it, it effectively becomes a fork, making it hard to update after the fact.
 - This makes use of a preexisting client implementation
+- And Pydantic types for Notion entities, which makes this implementation a lot more stable

 ## Usage